NataliVol4ipsa/BignumArithmetics/README.md

 [DELAYED] 7.1.
 Implement 2-6 for different base

 [DELAYED] 7.2.
 Implement 2-6 for fractional.
-Remember about reduction of fractions(factorization...)
+Remember about reduction of fractions(factorization...
+NSD?)

 [DONE] 8.0.
 Try to implement a normal calculator, with brackets support.
-Look at stack-like collections.
-Regex?
-RPN?
-Class Expression.
-What if mul overflow?

 <b>[CURRENT]</b> 8.1.
 Add testing and documentation